Florida - St. Petersburg-Clearwater

 - Understand how media FAM trips work and the difference between travel writers, freelancers, bloggers and influencers.

-- Recognize which visitor demographic would have the greatest impact in educating his or her traveling companions or family unit now and in the future.
+- Recognize which visitor demographic would have the most significant impact in educating their traveling companions or family unit now and in the future.

 - Communicate to visitors in multiple languages.

 - Enhance outreach to incorporate different entry points.

 To learn more about this and other case studies, contact Flying Compass today.